kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 <HR>

-**Status:** this site is no longer supported and the equipment was removed.
+**Status:** The equipment has been installed and removed multiple times.
+As of spring 2020, it is no longer available.

 **Station name:** nwot